johnsusek/praeco/README.md

 ## Building

-To build your own docker container from local changes.
+To build your own docker container from local changes:

 ```
 docker build -t praeco .